xullnn/ls_pull_over_push/170/readme.md

 2. What is a protocol?

-A protocol is a well-known set of rules and standards used to communicate between machines.
+A protocol is a well-known set of rules and standards used by devices on the internet to communicate with each other.

 3. What is a device's unique address under the context of the internet?